 With that being said, some of the responsibility of tracking campaign success might fall on you.
 Your SEO consultant might not have access to all the data they need in order to accurately track the leads and revenue that’s directly attributable to an SEO campaign.

-For instance, if you are a plumber, I can tell you how many people landed on your site from an organic Google search—but I can’t tell you how many people landed on your site from Google and then decided to call your phone number which they found on the site.
+For instance, if you are a plumber, I can tell you how many people landed on your site from an organic Google search—but without setting up advanced tracking processes, I can’t tell you how many of those people decided to call your phone number which they found on the site.

 If you don’t already, it’s important to put protocols in place where you’re tracking the referral source of every single lead that comes in so that you can decide which marketing channel to focus your time and budget on.